-We've recently received a couple of hundred questions that people have asked us in the lead up to “Prosper From Your Passion".
+We received a couple hundred questions in the lead up to “Prosper From Your Passion Sharing Your Knowledge Online".

-Many of the questions were around marketing.
-So I decided to record this video answering 7 of the most frequent questions we receive.
+Many of the questions were around marketing, so I decided to record this video answering 7 of the most frequent questions we received.

 Here are the seven questions we've been asked in this video:

 1. What clever marketing strategies can you do yourself that does not cost a bomb?

 When we first started Authentic Education, we started only with $5,000 each, and it was on a very small budget, so I understand this question that we were looking for the most cost-effective ones, the cheapest ones, essentially, that we could possibly do.

 We would do things like flyer drops, letter box drops, going to the Mind Body Spirit Festival.
 That had a little bit of a cost associated to it, but I just want to let you know it's not about the cheapest strategy.
 It's about the one that has the biggest return on investment.

 I'll give you an example.
 If I was to give you $100 for every $10 that you gave me, so you give me $10 and I give you a $100 note straight back, is there a budget anymore?
 Does it matter how many $10 notes you've got and what your budget is?